How to use Distributed Rendering?

 Distributed Rendering Requirements

-2. Autodesk Backburner version matching your 3ds Max version - it is included in the 3ds Max installation package, or can be downloaded and installed separately.
-You need to have the exact version matching your 3ds Max version (for example Backburner 2016 for 3ds Max 2016).
+- On the slaves and master: Autodesk Backburner version matching your 3ds Max version - it is included in the 3ds Max installation package, or can be downloaded and installed separately.
+You need to have the exact version matching your 3ds Max version (for example Backburner 2019 if you are using 3ds Max 2019).

-Note: Autodesk Backburner is not directly used in Corona Distributed Rendering process but it may sometimes block required 3dsmaxcmd.exe application from running.
+Note: Autodesk Backburner is not directly used in Corona Distributed Rendering process but it is required for it to work correctly.

 For Backburner installation/uninstallation troubleshooting, see: Distributed Rendering does not work - "Unknown error while loading application"